Job Barnard Letter

 Biographical/Historical Note

-Judge Job Barnard (1844-1923) enlisted into Company K of the 73rd Indiana Volunteer Infantry.
-By the end of the Civil War (having attained the rank of sergeant and with all other officers having been imprisoned) he commanded his company, which fought with the Army of the Cumberland in Tennessee and Kentucky.
-Barnard graduated in 1867 from the University of Michigan in the study of law, and forty years later the university gave him an honorary LL.
+Job Barnard was born on a farm near Westville, Porter County, Indiana on June 8, 1844.
+Barnard was well-educated and followed the Quaker beliefs of his father, William, but when he turned eighteen he enlisted into Company K of the 73rd Indiana Volunteer Infantry, fighting for the Union.
+By the end of the Civil War—having attained the rank of sergeant, and with all other officers having been imprisoned—he commanded his company, which fought with the Army of the Cumberland in Tennessee and Kentucky.
+Barnard then attended the University of Michigan to study law, graduating in 1867, and forty years later the university gave him an honorary LL.
 D.

 Arrangement